AlexDomas/BankMicroservice/README.md

 Api for getting all limits (method GET) - http://localhost:8080/api/v2/limits

-This API creates a new limit and returns its dto structure (method POST). http://localhost:8080/api/v2/limits
+This API creates a new limit and returns its dto structure (method POST) - http://localhost:8080/api/v2/limits

 ### Application properties